 9248 4824 | 24HR

-TERMS AND CONDITIONS OF AGREEMENT FOR REGULAR INSPECTION, TESTING AND SERVICING OF FIRE SYSTEMS AS SPECIFIED ABOVE
+TERMS AND CONDITIONS OF AGREEMENT FOR REGULAR INSPECTION, TESTING AND SERVICING OF FIRE SYSTEMS AS SPECIFIED BELOW

 All routine inspections and testing will be carried out during normal working hours.
 Should any work be required outside of normal hours an additional charge will apply.

-All routine inspections and tests shall be recorded in the appropriate logbooks which are to be retained on site in a location approved by you.
+All routine inspections and tests shall be recorded in the electronic checklists which can be retrieved from the customers portal.

 Any defects identified during the routine inspection and testing will be reported directly to you with repairs being carried out on our receipt of your approval to proceed.